Best Things to Do in Munich in Winter + Travel Tips

 Another day trip from Munich in winter that you could take is to Rothenburg ob der Tauber.
 It will take about 3.5 hours to reach from Munich.

 This trip might be best taken in December because the city is well known for its Christmas market.
-But there are other things to do in Rothenburg ob der Tauber as well, such as see its well-preserved medieval Old Town and lovely half-timbered houses.
+But there are other things to do – such as seeing its well-preserved medieval Old Town and lovely half-timbered houses.

 Day Trip to the Alps

 My last day trip suggestion is perfect for a winter vacation in Munich.
-With a 1-2 hour train ride from the city, you can be at the north edge of the Alps.
-Munich only sits about 30 miles from the mountains, so this is an easy day trip, but worth a visit.
+With a 1-2 hour train ride from the city, you can be at the Alps’ north edge.
+Munich only sits about 30 miles (50 kilometers) from the mountains, so this is an easy day trip but worth a visit.

-If you take a tour, there are some that will take you from Munich up to the summit of Zugspitze, which is Germany’s highest peak.
+If you take a tour, some will take you from Munich up to the summit of Zugspitze, which is Germany’s highest peak.
 From there, you can take a cable car ride and get amazing views from this high perspective.

 Day Trip to Salzburg

-While have not been to Salzburg in the winter, I am pretty sure that Salzburg is a perfect winter day trip from Munich.
+While I have not been to Salzburg in the winter myself (just in the fall), I am pretty sure that Salzburg is a perfect winter day trip from Munich.

 After all, Salzburg is one of the prettiest cities in Europe – and is known to be even more beautiful in the winter.
-So, if you base yourself in Munich I highly suggest making the effort to visit Salzburg – which is in Austria but near the Germany border.
+So, if you base yourself in Munich, I highly suggest making an effort to visit Salzburg, Austria but near the German border.

 Whether you are looking for the best things to do in Munich in December, January, or February, there are tons of great activities and places to see.
-I hope this list helps you pick out the best places and things for your Munich winter trip.
+I hope this list helps you pick out the best places and things for your winter in Munich trip.